tu-delft-library/rdm101-book/_sources/modules/module3.md

 These four principles should be applied (as much as possible) throughout the entire research cycle and they are closely interconnected with each other.

-The FAIR Data principles **are NOT**:
+It is vital for you to know that the FAIR Data principles **are NOT****:**

 -   **A standard.** The FAIR principles need to be adapted and followed as much as possible by considering the research practices in your field.
-The FAIR principles should be rather seen as progressive steps that help you make your data re-usable.
+FAIR principles should be rather seen as progressive steps that help you make your data reusable.

 -   **Equivalent to Open Data.** FAIR data does not necessarily mean openly available: it should be clear to others that the data exists and which steps they could take to potentially access the data.